-Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+Other approacl Other approaches Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implement ation?
+RAG Sept 2019 Staff lead When will you review implementation?
 Increased attendance rates PAT EWO, new position of School EWO and Attendance Officer employed to monitor students and follow up quickly on truancies.
 First day response provision by personal contact rather than automatic.
 Increase SLT capacity.
-Appointed an extra assistant headteacher to lead on inclusion, including attendance Introduce 'the bridge' facility in the 'learning support' area.
+Appointed an extra assistant Headteacher to lead on inclusion, including attendance Introduce 'the bridge' facility in the 'learning support' area.
 We can't improve attainment for children if they aren't actually attending school.
 NfER briefing for school leaders identifies addressing attendance as a key step.
 Weekly reviews with SLT link, SLOs, attendance officer and EWO to ensure both existing and emerging absence issues are dealt with speedily.
 Same day calls about attendance progress for target students and reduced timetable integration programme to ensure students attend on a regular basis, building to full timetable.
 Personalised support and mentoring for each PA pupil eligible for PP via attendance support, Form Tutor and PLs.
 Letters about attendance to parents/guardians.
 Attendance Officer and EWO/Safer School officer to visit PA students at home to discuss attendance with parents/guardian and explore barriers and possible solutions.
+All planned meetings, systems and structures embedded, such as COBRA, SLO attendance work, etc. Attendance of disadvantaged students increased from 89.9% in 2017/18 to 92.5% in 2018/19.
+Above the disadvantaged national average of 91.9%.
+'Leaders are also seeing the impact of pupil premium funding in improved attendance.'
+OFSTED July 2019 A Dean Termly

-A Dean Termly Ensure all students have access to a range of enrichment experiences in both the formal and informal Enrichment opportunities for all students.
-Free Instrument lessons and reduction in cost for trips for PP students.
+Ensure all students have access to a range of enrichment experiences in both the formal and informal curriculum.
+Enrichment opportunities for all students.
+Free instrument lessons and reduction in cost for trips for PP students.
 The EEF toolkit shows that a range of social interventions has a positive impact on students.
 Arts Education (+2 months), Outdoor Education (+3 months) and social and emotional learning (+4 months).
 Students have access to enrichment with an SLT member who oversees the provision.
 PP participation tracked.
-A Dean T Marks Termly

-curriculum.

-Improved careers provision to raise aspirations for students Careers restructure: SLT member to lead careers across the school.
+OFSTED July 2019 said 'Leaders have provided a wide range of extra-curricular activities.
+These include academic support, music, drama and sport.
+Leaders want all pupils to broaden their interests and so all pupils regularly participate in at least one activity.'
+A Dean T Marks Termly Improved careers provision to raise aspirations for students Careers restructure: SLT member to lead careers across the school.
 Progress Leaders to implement career provision for their year group.
 All PP mid and upper ability students to attend a university visit.
 The Milburn Report (2009) outlines the need for high quality careers guidance for students which is provided by Careers Inc. Learning manager mentoring involves parents and regular parent evenings for information (EEF, +3 months).
 SLT to oversee the quality of provision for Careers Inc. and Progress Leaders for embedding careers into each year groups curriculum.
-T Marks Sept 19

-Total budgeted cost 166,700
+OFSTED July 2019 said 'The well-planned careers programme has local colleges and employers come to school to talk to pupils about the range of pathways available to them.'
+T Marks Sept 19 Total budgeted cost